algotom/algotom/README.md

 Algotom is a lightweight package.
 The software is built on top of a few core Python libraries to ensure its ease-of-installation.
-Methods distributed in Algotom have been developed and tested at synchrotron beamlines where massive datasets are produced.
+Methods distributed in Algotom have been developed, used, and tested at synchrotron beamlines where massive datasets are produced.
 This factor drives the methods developed to be easy-to-use, robust, and practical.
 Algotom can be used on a normal computer to process large tomographic data.
 Some featuring methods in Algotom are as follows: